opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vpc_subnet_v1.md

 * `dhcp_enable` - (Optional) Specifies whether the DHCP function is enabled for the subnet.
 The value can be `true` or `false`.
 If this parameter is left blank, it is set to `true` by default.

+* `ipv6_enable` - (Optional) Specifies whether IPv6 is enabled.
+If IPv6 is enabled, you can use IPv6 CIDR blocks.
+The value can be `true` or `false`.
+If this parameter is left blank, it is set to `false` by default.

 * `primary_dns` - (Optional) Specifies the IP address of DNS server 1 on the subnet.
 The value must be a valid IP address.
 Default is `100.125.4.25`, OpenTelekomCloud internal DNS server.